Retail AIFs prospectus requirements.

 Where the fund holds more than 10% of its net assets in deposits with credit institutions, details of the amounts and names of institutions must be provided.
 Details of investment by sub-funds in other sub-funds must be disclosed.

 There must be a description of soft commission arrangements affecting the fund during the period.
-There must be description of how financial derivative instruments, securities lending’s have been utilised.
-There must be a deccription of how financial derivative instruments, securities lending and repurchase agreements have been used during the period must be included.
+There must be a description of how financial derivative instruments and securities lending have been utilised.
+There must be a description of how financial derivative instruments, securities lending and repurchase agreements have been used during the period must be included.

-There are further more specific requirements as to the disclosure of these matters.
+There are, furthermore, specific requirements for the disclosure of these matters.

-There is provisions in relation to information to be included in the half yearly report, including the following:
+There are provisions in relation to information to be included in the half yearly report, including the following:

 - balance sheet and assets, number of units in circulation, net asset value, portfolio statement or condensed portfolio statement, changes in composition, details of deposits;